 Ripple Effect Film Project 2020

-The film contest is open to Pre-K through 12th grade filmmakers of all experience levels in Athens-Clarke County and neighboring counties.
+This year the film contest is open to Pre-K through 12th-grade filmmakers of all experience levels in Athens-Clarke County and neighboring counties.
 Entries can be submitted by an individual or team.
-Films must be submitted no later than 11:59pm on February 2, 2020.
-Finalist films will be showcased at the Blue Carpet Premiere in Athens, Georgia in Spring 2020.
+Films must be submitted no later than 11:59 pm on February 2, 2020.
 No entry fees; cash prizes will be awarded!

 The Fundamentals of the Water Cycle